AaronLasseigne/active_interaction/README.md

 ActiveInteraction works with all supported versions of Ruby (2.0 through 2.2) and ActiveModel (4.0 through 4.2).

+If you want to use ActiveInteraction with Ruby < 2.0.0 or ActiveModel < 4.0.0, use ActiveInteraction < 3.0.0.

 ## Basic usage

 To define an interaction, create a subclass of `ActiveInteraction::Base`.
 Then